 - The 2024 budget is balanced to the RTA funding level with no fare increases.
 This is achieved through the use of positive budget variance generated from federal coronavirus relief funding. - Beginning in 2024, Pace is proposing to offer a free fare on the Pace fixed-route system to ADA-certified customers with a valid RTA ADA Paratransit Permit ID Card.
-These customers currently ride at the reduced fare rate. - Pace's second Pulse arterial rapid transit line on Dempster Street between Evanston and the O'Hare Airport Multi-modal Facility began Sunday service in August 2023 and is expected to add daily service before the end of the year.
-The 2024 Budget includes daily Pulse Dempster service along with other upgrades that improve service frequency on local routes. - The 2024 budget continues to support innovative service using transportation network companies (TNCs) to expand service options for riders including
+These customers currently ride at the reduced fare rate. - Pace's second Pulse arterial rapid transit line on Dempster Street between Evanston and the O'Hare Airport Multi-modal Facility began Sunday service in August 2023 and daily service in October 2023.
+The 2024 Budget includes a full year of daily Pulse Dempster service along with other upgrades that improve service frequency on local routes. - The 2024 budget continues to support innovative service using transportation network companies (TNCs) to expand service options for riders including